-The CU IRB considers ongoing education of IRB staff, Board members, and research personnel to be of utmost importance in maintaining effective protection of human subjects research conducted under the auspices of the institution.
+The CU HRPO considers ongoing education of IRB staff, Board members, and research personnel to be of utmost importance in maintaining effective protection of human subjects in research conducted under the auspices of the institution.

-To the extent possible, documentation of educational activities supported by the IRB and/or attended by staff and IRB members is maintained.
-See Reference Document #105 for a list of educational events.
+To the extent possible, documentation of educational activities supported by the HRPO and/or attended by staff and IRB members is maintained.